gramexrecipes/gramex-ml-workshop/structure.md

 | Q&A, Support | Q&A session, help the participants | 10 mins, 12:40 to 12:50 pm |
 | [Possibilities](#possibilities) | Other ML applications, Email alerts, Charts, Screenshots, Admin module | 10 mins, 12:50 to 1 pm |

-## Workshop organizers

-- Bhanu K - Bhanu works with healthcare data to create impactful visual stories.
-His interests are in technology, data, people, society and how these interact with one another.
-- Parashar S - Parashar works as a data science engineer at Gramener.
-His interests include automation, building test-frameworks and Machine learning.

 ## Assumptions

 - you've [installed](install.md) Gramex correctly.
 If you've noticed any errors please share now.